Blog

 Payroll taxes include state filings, quarterly wage reports, annual reports (like W-2s, Form 940, Form 941, and Form 944).

-Sales taxes are an ever-growing area of concern for businesses of all types, not just corporations, and as an advisor it’s important that you utilize your tax planning software to show your client just how impactful sales taxes can be on their organization.
+Sales taxes are an ever-growing area of concern for businesses of all types, not just corporations, and as an advisor it’s important that you utilize your tax planning software to determine just how impactful sales taxes can be on your organization.

 Property taxes are assessed by local jurisdictions, and businesses that own real estate and/or tangible property will likely be liable for property taxes within their state.